 How Do Touchless Faucets Work?

-Touchless faucets, also know as touch-free faucets, are equipped with sensors.
+Modern Touchless Kitchen Faucet (Touchless faucets), also know as touch-free faucets, are equipped with sensors.
 These sensors aren’t intend to detect physical contact.

 Instead, they sense the existence of your hand or another object in front of the faucet.
 The majority of hands-free faucets utilize an infrared sensor linked to infrared light to do this.